imranmalik01/fitfusion/README.md

-**FitFusion**
+**FitFusion**<br>
 FitFusion is a sleek and responsive landing page designed for a fitness-related platform.
-It showcases the brand, highlights key features, and encourages user engagement through a modern and visually appealing interface.
+It showcases the brand, highlights key features, and encourages user engagement through a modern and visually appealing interface.<br>

-**Features**
+**Features**<br>
-Responsive Design – Optimized for all devices (desktop, tablet, mobile).
+Responsive Design – Optimized for all devices (desktop, tablet, mobile).<br>
-Clean UI/UX – Engaging layout with a modern fitness aesthetic.
+Clean UI/UX – Engaging layout with a modern fitness aesthetic.<br>
-Call-to-Action (CTA) Sections – Encourages sign-ups or inquiries.
+Call-to-Action (CTA) Sections – Encourages sign-ups or inquiries.<br>
-Animations & Smooth Scrolling – Enhances user experience.
+Animations & Smooth Scrolling – Enhances user experience.<br>
-Fast & Lightweight – Optimized for performance.
+Fast & Lightweight – Optimized for performance.<br>

-**Technologies Used**
+**Technologies Used**<br>
-HTML5, CSS3, JavaScript
+HTML5, CSS3, JavaScript<br>
-FontAwesome for Icons
+FontAwesome for Icons<br>